Students outside the EU/EEA

 The information letter will be sent to your address that is registered in the Norwegian National Registry.
 It takes approximately 15 working days from when the support is approved until you receive this letter.
 During certain periods it may take longer.

-If you are not an EU/EEA citizen or do not receive support from the Norwegian State Educational Loan Fund and intend to study abroad for more than one year, you have to apply for voluntary membership in the Norwegian National Insurance Scheme to be entitled to coverage of expenses for healthcare services.
-Read more about this at NAV's website.
+Suppose you are not an EU/EEA citizen or do not receive support from the Norwegian State Educational Loan Fund and intend to study abroad for more than one year.
+In that case, you have to apply for voluntary membership in the Norwegian National Insurance Scheme to be entitled to coverage of expenses for healthcare services.
+Read more about voluntary membership at Nav's website (only in Norwegian).

 Do you have dependent family members?